-In the event that any such withholding or deduction is required by law, the Terms and Conditions require the Issuer to pay additional amounts in respect of such withholding or deduction subject to customary exceptions see Condition 8 (Taxation).
-If withholding or deduction arises as a result of one of the circumstances described in paragraphs (a) to (d) of Condition 8, the Issuer will not be required to pay such additional amounts and affected investors will receive interest payments net of such withholding.
+In the event that any such withholding or deduction is required by law, the Terms and Conditions require the Issuer to pay additional amounts in respect of such withholding or deduction subject to customary exceptions see Condition 9 (Taxation).
+If withholding or deduction arises as a result of one of the circumstances described in paragraphs (a) to (d) of Condition 9, the Issuer will not be required to pay such additional amounts and affected investors will receive interest payments net of such withholding.
 If, however, the Issuer is required to pay additional amounts, it will have the option under Condition 7.3 to redeem the relevant Debt Securities early.

-The last paragraph of Condition 8 deals with Article 3 of the ITA, which states that any interest received from Iceland (outbond payments), such as the interest payable to bondholders by any person or entity residing outside of Iceland is taxable income in Iceland.
-According to Article 70 (8) of the ITA, the current tax rate on taxable income under Article 3 (8) is (a) 12 per cent. for individuals (only applicable to interest income exceeding the annual amount of ISK 150,000); and (b) 12 per cent. for legal entities , unless the issue is exempt on the grounds that the Debt Securities are registered with a securities depository within the EEA or OECD and has been registered as such.
-Further exemptions are available to the relevant bondholders in their home countries or under a double taxation treaty with Iceland.
+Paragraph (d) of Condition 9 addresses Article 3 of the ITA, which states that any interest received from Iceland (outbond payments), such as the interest payable to holders of Debt Securities by any person or entity residing outside of Iceland is taxable income in Iceland.
+According to Article 70 (8) of the ITA, the current tax rate on taxable income under Article 3 (8) is (a) 12 per cent. for individuals (only applicable to interest income exceeding the annual amount of ISK 150,000); and (b) 12 per cent. for legal entities, unless the issue is exempt on the grounds that the Debt Securities are registered with a securities depository within the EEA or OECD and has been registered as such.
+Further exemptions are available to the relevant Debt Security Holders in their home countries or under a double taxation treaty with Iceland.

 In April 2013 the Icelandic Parliament adopted an amendment to Article 3(8) of the ITA exempting from taxation the interest earned on income by non-domestic entities, from certain debt instruments issued by financial institutions.
 This exemption includes bonds registered with a securities depository within the EEA or OECD such as those issued under this programme.
-The exception is subject to general registration of the programme with the Directorate of Internal Revenue (Ice.
+The exemption is subject to confirmation from the Directorate of Internal Revenue (Ice.
 Ríkisskattstjóri).
 See further "Taxation - Non Icelandic Tax Residents".